LLazarek/blame-evaluation-gt/writing/reviews/pldi-top.md

 - a need for theoretical models with improved predictive power

-In all likelihood, the current models are too small to include features critical to blame assignment.
+In all likelihood, the current models are too small to include language features critical to blame assignment.

 - a need for "blame data" from large systems

-The presented data is based on systems with up to 15 modules.
+The presented data is based on systems with up to 14 modules (see table below).
 Natural may prove its worth only when the dependency chains are deeper than the ones in the existing benchmarks.
-If so, this should guide future research.
+If Natural works better for programs with deeper dependency chains, this should guide future research on mixing approaches.

 Is the method novel?
 ===========================================================================

-Our inspiration is Lazarek et al.'s POPL paper, which shows the possibility of large-scale desiggn evaluations that do _not_ involve human sw devs.
+Our inspiration is Lazarek et al.'s POPL paper, which shows the possibility of large-scale design evaluations that do _not_ involve human sw devs.

 The challenge is how to adapt this work to problems other than contracts.
 Given the close relationship between Natural and contracts, it